mozilla/pkipolicy/rootstore/policy.md

 * MUST be publicly disclosed in the CCADB by the CA operator that has their certificate included in Mozilla’s root program.
-The CA operator with a certificate included in Mozilla’s root program MUST disclose this information within a week of certificate creation, and before any such subordinate CA is allowed to issue certificates.
+The CA operator with a certificate included in Mozilla’s root program MUST disclose this information within a week of certificate creation, and before any such intermediate CA is allowed to issue certificates.
 All disclosure MUST be made freely available and without additional requirements, including, but not limited to, registration, legal agreements, or restrictions on redistribution of